Rye Sandwich Bread

 Instructions

-- In a bowl, combine warm water, active dry yeast, and sugar.
-Let it sit for 5-10 minutes until frothy.1 1/2 cups lukewarm filtered water, 2 tsp active dry yeast, 1 tbsp granulated sugar
+- In a bowl, combine warm water, maple syrup, and the instant yeast.
+Let it sit for 2-3 minutes until it's starting to froth up.1 1/2 cups lukewarm filtered water, 7 g instant yeast, 2 tbsp maple syrup

 - In a large mixing bowl, combine rye flour, all-purpose flour, sunflower seeds, and salt.350 g whole grain rye flour, 150 g all-purpose flour, 1 1/2 tsp salt, 1 cup sunflower seeds